Frequently Asked Questions

 Where is the festival?

-The 2023 festival is hosting events both in-person at the L.E.
-Phillips Memorial Public Library, in Harvey Hall at the University of Wisconsin–Stout, and The Good Wives, as well as virtually so anyone, from anywhere, can access our high-quality programming.
+The 2025 festival is hosting events both in-person at the L.E.
+Phillips Memorial Public Library, as well as virtually so anyone, from anywhere, can access our high-quality programming.
+We are also hosting a couple of meal events at a charming Eau Claire restaurant, The Good Wives.
 Check our events page for details on each event.

 Where do I park during the festival events?

-Click here for a plethora of parking options near the library and UW–Stout.
+Click here for a plethora of parking options in downtown Eau Claire.

 What details do I need to know about in-person attendance?

-For events taking place at the L.E.
-Phillips Memorial Public Library (400 Eau Claire St., Eau Claire), seating will open 30 minutes prior to the event time.
+We do request registration for all of our in-person events to make sure we don’t have to turn anyone away.
+Free registration will open for our author events in September.
+Seating will open 30 minutes prior to the event time.
 Please plan to arrive at least 15 minutes early to check in for the event.
 Your seat will be reserved until 10 minutes before the program starts, at which time walk-ins will be allowed.
 If you know you will no longer be able to attend, please use the cancellation link found in your confirmation and reminder emails.

 What do I need to know if I’m attending virtually?